OpenEvalProject/evals/manuscripts/elife-64958/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/64958/elife-64958-fig1-v2.jpg)

 **Figure 1.:** (A) Comprehensive matrix of relevancy to CSS of all variables assessed by mutual information algorithm, relevancy scores computed for not-yet selected variables are shown in each column, and variables are ordered to place maximum local scores on the diagonal, yielding a list in decreasing order from the upper left of variable relevancy.
 Warmer colors indicate higher relevancy, while cooler colors indicate higher redundancy.
-(B) COVID Severity Score Table with breakdown of categories as well as sample size per category.Figure 1—source data 1.
+(B) COVID Severity Score Table with breakdown of categories as well as sample size per category.

 ![Figure 2.](https://cdn.elifesciences.org/articles/64958/elife-64958-fig2-v2.jpg)

 **Figure 2.:** (A) The y-axis is CSS, and the x-axis is age in years with points colored by chest x-ray status.
 (B) The y-axis is M-CSF concentration in pg/mL, and the x-axis is age in years, with points colored based on CSS.
 See individual legends below graphs.
-(C) Receiver operating characteristic (ROC) curve predicting CSS 4–5 using age, M-CSF, IP-10, IL-18, and IL-1RA, and ROC curve predicting CSS 4–5 using only age.Figure 2—source data 1.
+(C) Receiver operating characteristic (ROC) curve predicting CSS 4–5 using age, M-CSF, IP-10, IL-18, and IL-1RA, and ROC curve predicting CSS 4–5 using only age.

 ![Figure 3.](https://cdn.elifesciences.org/articles/64958/elife-64958-fig3-v2.jpg)

 **Figure 3.:** Cytokines ordered by row from upper left corner based on mutual information relevancy matrix (upper left being most relevant and lower right being least relevant).
 The x-axis is CSS, and the y-axis is analyte concentration in pg/mL.
 One-way ANOVA F values and p values are listed on each plot.
 Source code 1.
-R code with sections to apply the varrank package to the source data, create a receiver operating characteristic curve, and calculate analysis of variance for each cytokine.Figure 3—source data 1.Source Data Table 1.
-Mutual algorithm criteria table. *Documented obesity or overweight for height < 99th percentile.
-Source Data Table 2.
-Patient information.
+R code with sections to apply the varrank package to the source data, create a receiver operating characteristic curve, and calculate analysis of variance for each cytokine.

 ## Discussion